xfran1998/pyson/README.md

 This is meant to be used for people don't want don't how to program a multithread bot using python or just an easy and fast way to do it.

-Anyone is free to help in this funny project.

 ## JSON Legend
 - "start" : {}
 - "vision": { "type" : \<vision type\>, "crop": true }